razie/diesel/README.md

 Cool Scala Wiki
 ===============

-Embedded Markdown Wiki: a wiki engine written in scala, which you can embed in any application.
+Embedded Markdown Wiki: a wiki engine written in scala, which you can embed in any application, especially for play framework apps.
+It is a great match for collaborative, content-intensive websites.

-Status: WIP (still refactoring it out of a bigger project, some features missing) but functional.

 Features: